Michael679089/Computational-Converters/README.md

 # Computational-Converters
-This has a list of files that can convert various sizes.
+This website is a compilation of converters which can vary from size to size.

 Features:
 1. It has a  miles converter which converts miles into either kilometers, centimeters, inches, and feet.